Kathy (Smith) Dobesh, DVM, Co-Owner

 Dr. Anderson is a member of the American Animal Hospital Association and the New Mexico Veterinary Medical Association.

-Chris has two dogs, a Labrador and a Redbone hound.
-He is currently trying to find a cat.
+Chris and his family have a dog named Boda.
+They are also on the lookout for the perfect cat.
 He enjoys fishing, and going out on the town with his wife and two daughters.

 Education: Colorado State University 2008